Pike River Mine News

 The bill for lawyers representing the Pike River families has passed $1.5 million.

 The lawyer for the miners' union says a push to reconvene the Pike River Royal Commission is designed to put pressure on the commissioners.
+(AUDIO)

 The lawyer for former Pike River Coal chief executive Peter Whittall wants the Royal Commission into the mine disaster reconvened to hear three previously unheard witnesses.